qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Shape digitizing
 ================

+The :guilabel:`Shape Digitizing` toolbar is synchronized with the
+|digitizeShape| :sup:`Digitize Shape` :ref:`geometry drawing method
+<drawing_methods>` you can select on the :guilabel:`Advanced Digitizing Toolbar`.
-The :guilabel:`Shape Digitizing` toolbar offers a set of tools to draw regular shapes and curved geometries.
+It offers a set of tools to draw lines or polygons features of regular shape.

 .. index:: Circular string
 .. _add_circular_string: